razemanoel/gmake-project/README.md

 ### Core Components

-How It All Fits Together
+How It All Fits Together:
 1. Client Layer
 o	The React web app and the Android app both communicate over HTTP with the Node.js API.
 2. API Layer